Toggle Theme

 Family: Persea

-California avocado (Persea americana) is in the Persea family.
-An avocado is actually a fruit not a vegetable.
+In brief California avocado has: pantothenic acid (1.46 mg | 29% DV) folate (89.00 mcg | 22% DV) vitamin K (21.00 mcg | 18% DV) California avocado (Persea americana) is in the Lauraceae family.
+An avocado is a fruit and not a vegetable.
 California avocado fruit have greenish or yellowish flesh with a buttery consistency and a rich, nutty flavor.
-California has about 3,000 avocado growers covering roughly 50,000 acres of land in the state.
-California avocado contains a sufficient amount of fat (24% daily value [DV]).
-Most of the fats from California avocado come from monounsaturated fats and polyunsaturated fats, which are beneficial fats that can improve a person's blood cholesterol levels.
-California avocado is also abundant in folate (22% DV) also known as vitamin B9.
-Folate helps the body form healthy red blood cells and is crucial during early pregnancy for reducing the risk of brain and spinal birth defects.
-The amount of vitamin K (26% DV) in California avocado is beneficial for bone health and normal blood clotting.
-The fiber (27% DV) in California avocado aids in bowel movement and cholesterol management, as well as lowers the chance of heart diseases and maintains one's weight.
-One of the famous foods that is made of avocado is guacamole, which can be loosely translated to "avocado soup".
+The state of California has about 3000 avocado growers covering roughly 50000 acres of land.
+Avocados contain fat (20% daily value [DV]).
+Most of the fat is monounsaturated and polyunsaturated fats, which can improve a person's blood cholesterol levels.
+Avocados have folate (22% DV), which is also known as vitamin B9.
+Folate helps the body form red blood cells and is crucial during early pregnancy for reducing the risk of brain and spinal birth defects.
+Another B-vitamin, pantothenic acid (29% DV), is also present in avocados.
+This vitamin plays a role in hormone metabolism.
+The amount of vitamin K (18% DV) in avocados is beneficial for bone health and normal blood clotting.
+The fiber (24% DV) in avocado aids in bowel movement and cholesterol management, as well as lowers the chance of heart diseases.
+A famous dip that is made from avocado is guacamole, which is an Aztecan or Nahuan word meaning "avocado soup".

 Calories